 Small-scale Technology Certificates (STCs)

-Small-scale Technology Certificates (STC’s) – previously known as Renewable Energy Certificates or RECS – are created when a Renewable Energy System such as a Solar PV system is installed.
+Small-scale Technology Certificates (STC’s), previously known as Renewable Energy Certificates or RECS, come about when a Renewable Energy System such as a Solar PV system is installed.

 What does this mean for me?

 Your solar power installer will normally reduce the purchase price of the system by the value of the STCs created by your system.
 There is no additional paperwork, and you receive the value of the STCs at the current market price.